 Legal Counsel at Google

-Max Sills manages the legal team handling open source licensing at Alphabet, setting open source policy across the company, and managing business relationships and corporate structures for some of Alphabet's most important open source projects.
+Max Sills manages the legal team responsible for open source licensing at Alphabet, setting open source policy across the company, and managing business relationships and corporate structures for some of Alphabet’s most important open source projects.

 Mike Dolan

-Vice President of Strategic Programs at The Linux Foundation
+Vice President of Strategic Programs at Linux Foundation

-Mike Dolan is Vice President of Strategic Programs at The Linux Foundation, managing key initiatives and projects.
+Mike Dolan is Vice President of Strategic Programs at the Linux Foundation, managing a portfolio of open source projects and initiatives.

 Mishi Choudhary